Stone Skipping Black Holes in Ultralight Dark Matter Solitons: Eigenmode Decomposition

 \section{Eigenmode Decomposition}

-Our approach is based on Ref.~\cite{zagorac2022} which we generalize to include the full set of angular states.
+Our approach is based on Ref.~\cite{zagorac2022}, which we generalize to include the full set of angular states.
+Related eigenmode analyses have also been used to interpret soliton-core oscillations in FDM halos~\cite{li2021}.
 The macroscopic ULDM wave function is equivalent to an effective single-particle wave function up to its normalization so we may construct eigenmodes using standard quantum-mechanical methods.
 In operator form the Schr\"odinger sector of the system is

 where we separate a time-independent part from a time-dependent perturbation.
 The unperturbed Hamiltonian $\hat{H}_0$ consists of the usual kinetic term and the gravitational potential $\Phi_0$ of the ground-state soliton